Karolpineda/microservice-create-product/README.md

 - [Visual Studio Code]
 - **Node.js**: La versión mínima recomendada es la 14.

-## Files in the Project

-- **Dockerfile**: Contains the configuration to build the Docker image with Go.
-- **main.go**: The Go file that creates a web server and serves the message "Hello, Docker! with Jimmy Maila".

 ## Dependencias

 - **Sequelize**: ORM para la interacción con la base de datos.